eladhoffer/norm_matters/README.md

 # Convolutional networks using PyTorch
+**See https://github.com/eladhoffer/convNet.pytorch for updated version of this code**

 This is a complete training example for Deep Convolutional Networks on various datasets (ImageNet, Cifar10, Cifar100, MNIST).